 One 325-mg ferrous sulfate tablet taken midmorning is usually effective.
 Higher or more frequent doses increase GI adverse effects, especially constipation, and one dose blocks absorption of the next dose, thereby reducing percentage intake.

-About 20% of pregnant women do not absorb enough supplemental oral iron; a few of them require parenteral therapy, usually iron dextran 100 mg IM every other day for a total of ≥ 1000 mg over 3 wk.
+About 20% of pregnant women do not absorb enough supplemental oral iron; a few of them require parenteral therapy.
+The iron deficit may be calculated, and the iron can often be replaced over one or two infusions.
 Hct or Hb is measured weekly to determine response.
 If iron supplements are ineffective, concomitant folate deficiency should be suspected.

 Neonates of mothers with iron deficiency anemia usually have a normal Hct but decreased total iron stores and a need for early dietary iron supplements.